 - Get a host.
 A web host is where your website “lives.”
 You own it, but you pay a small fee to keep it online (kind of like paying property taxes to the government).
-I recommend Byet.host It’s a popular web host on the Internet and it is free.
+I recommend CMS Launcher.
+It’s a popular web host on the Internet and it is cost-effective.

 - Register a domain.
 You can get a domain name (e.g. author.com) through your hosting company.
 I recommend doing it this way, so you can keep everything streamlined.
-With Byet.host, is free with your free host to add a alias website. all you need is to buy your domain. godaddy offers this, or you can do it through a premium service on Byet.Host
+You can go elsewhere, GoDaddy offers this, or you can do it through a premium service on CMS Launcher.

 - Install WordPress.
 Blogging requires software, and the best that I’ve found is WordPress.
 It’s easy, quick, and best of all, free.
-You can set up WordPress through your host (ByetHost does this for you for free).
+You can set up WordPress through your host (CMS Launcher does this for you for free).
 Otherwise, you have to go through WordPress.org to download the software and then upload it to a host.
 (Note: Using WordPress.org is different from signing up for a free blog at WordPress.com.
 This infographic explains how.)
-The best way to do this is with Softaculous, you will find this in your CP Panel once you have your free byethost account information log in and add your addon domain, and add Softaculous wordpress install which will create your blog.
+The best way to do this is with Softaculous, you will find this in your CP Panel once you have your CMS Launcher account information log in and add your addon domain, and add Softaculous WordPress install which will create your blog.

 - Get a theme.
 When you start using WordPress, you get access to a bunch of beautiful blog designs (called “themes”), many of which are free.
-For those just getting started, I recommend Tiny Framework; it’s a simple, elegant theme.
+For those just getting started, I recommend Tiny Framework; or Author Page it’s a simple, elegant theme.

 - Log in and start blogging.
 The URL for your dashboard (which redirects to the login page if you’re not logged in) is yourblogname.com/wp-admin/.
 Once logged in, click “Posts” on the left-hand sand, and then select “Add New.”
 Write a title and create some content for your new blog, and you’re off to the races!